tradewa/tradewa.github.io/_posts/2024-04-13-problem-solving.md

 ##### **Step 3: Actually solve the problem**
 If we already have simple enough problem to solve directly we can just go out and solve the problem.
 We can create hypothesis testing to prove/disprove certain hypothesis, we can collect data to support our hypothesis.
 After we have conclusion we can do the most appropriate action based on the conclusion.
 Do not forget in business the action is what actually matters.

+*No ChatGPT is used in the making of this article*